 - Routine maintenance – if you see bare wood on your home, cracking caulking, peeling paint or the beginnings of some wood rot it’s best to get a painting company out there to estimate it.
 If caught early, it’ll be less expensive than if you defer and allow things to get worse.

 - Quality siding or building materials – some building materials perform better here than others.
 If you have a home you love and you plan on being there a long time, it may be worth it to weight the pros/cons of replacing your siding with something that will perform better than what is currently on your home.
-At the least, make sure any contractor you hire is using the right material for the job.
+At the least, make sure any contractor you hire, especially James Hardie Siding contractors, are using the right material for the job.

 - Keep bushes away from home – trim the bushes back away from the house so at the very least air can move between the bushes and your home